10 Facts About Sloths

 They are arboreal, which means that their natural habitat consists of trees and branches.
 When not being handled by tourists, sloths used in the tourism trade have been observed to be left on the floor or tied up, leaving them very vulnerable.

-You can help sloths rescued from a life of cruel captivty by donating towards the AIUNAU Rescue and Rehabilitation Centre in Colombia.
+You can help sloths rescued from a life of cruel captivity by donating towards our projects supporting amazing local rescue centres in Colombia.